Damhnait Doyle

-Damhnait Doyle (/ˈdævnɪt/; born December 9, 1975) is a Canadian musician, singer and composer.
-A phonetic spelling of her first name (which is Irish) also serves as the title of her 2003 album.
+Damhnait Doyle (/ˈdævnɪt/; born December 9, 1975) is a Canadian singer, composer and radio host.
+A phonetic spelling of her first name (which is Irish) also serves as the title of her 2003 album Davnet.
 She was a member of Atlantic Canadian band Shaye from 2003–2009 with Kim Stockwood and Tara MacLean (2003–2007).
-Along with Blake Manning, Stuart Cameron and Peter Fusco, she formed a new band called The Heartbroken which was active since 2009.
+Along with Blake Manning, Stuart Cameron and Peter Fusco, she formed a new band called The Heartbroken; they have been active since 2009.